Brain benefits and other advantages of learning a foreign language

 But being multilingual opens many doors in terms of travelling and working which we will discuss later on.

 However, the advantages that are least well known are possibly the most beneficial and impressive, so let’s start with them...

 Benefits that learning a language has on your brain

 I’m sure you are familiar with the concept of brain training.
 This is essentially a workout for your brain.
-You know the apps I mean; the ones with the little icons of the brain lifting weights etc.
+You probably remember the DS game with Mr Kawashima right?